 In 2005, INIBAP celebrated 20 years of networking with a symposium on the conservation and use of Musa diversity for improving livelihoods and the inauguration of a travelling exhibit on bananas.
 The symposium's keynote addresses were adapted for the 2005 INIBAP Annual Report.

-At the end of 2006, INIBAP and IPGRI jointly adopted the name Bioversity International and the work on bananas was incorporated in the Commodities for Livelihoods programme coordinated from Montpellier.
+On the 1st of December 2006, INIBAP and IPGRI jointly adopted the name Bioversity International and the work on bananas was incorporated in the Commodities for Livelihoods programme coordinated from Montpellier.
 Richard Markham oversaw the integration of the network's work on banana with that on cacao and coconut.
-In t2007, the ProMusa working groups were restructured into the Crop Improvement, Crop Protection and Crop Production working groups and membership was opened to non-scientists.
-ProMusa is now a knowledge-sharing platform.